Siyavula/emas.buildout/README.txt

     libfreetype6-dev libjpeg62-dev libxml2-dev libbz2-dev
     libreadline-dev python-virtualenv

+And also:

+    libxslt1-dev libxml2-dev

 Installation
 ============

 The installation steps below are for development purposes only.

+0. Create and change to a local user for running the Plone site (don't run as root).

 1. First clone the buildout from github: